-- 1. Observe fundamentals of shell scripting with UNIX/LINUX environment(K2) - 2.
-Develop CPU scheduling and cite programs on it.
-(K3) - 3.
-Practice Bankers Algorithm for Dead Lock Avoidance.
-(K3) - 4.
-Show Disk allocation methods and cite programs on it.
-(K2) - 5.
-Predict Page Replacements algorithms and develop programs.
-(K3)
+- 1. Interpret with the UNIX/LINUX environment - 2.
+Infer the fundamentals of shell scripting/programming - 3.
+Describe CPU scheduling and Write programs on it. - 4.
+Demonstrate Bankers Algorithm for Dead Lock Avoidance. - 5.
+Explain Disk allocation methods and Write programs on it. - 6.
+Describe Page Replacements algorithms and Write programs on it.